tskauli/MorseKey/README.md

 dimensions can be varied to suit different tastes.
 It is also easy to adjust the code to accommodate printer tolerances, or different screw dimensions.

+The design is coded in OpenScad.
+All dimensions are controlled by parameters that can be easily changed in the code.